apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-However, the subquery from `IN` clause (`SELECT personId FROM "salary".Salary ...`) will not be further distributed and will be executed over the local data set only presented on a cluster node.
+However, the subquery from `IN` clause (`SELECT personId FROM "salary".Salary ...`) will not be further distributed and will be executed over the local data set presented on a cluster node.

 ##EXPLAIN support for DML statements